A Global Infrastructure Platform

 A nation building a single new HVDC line would conventionally erect bespoke steel lattice towers along bespoke foundations, sourced from project-specific procurement, assembled at site by specialist crews, with operational life of thirty to fifty years before significant refurbishment.

-The same nation, building the same single HVDC line as a Multi-Modal Corridor, would deploy productised modular pylon segments from regional manufacturing factories, founded on standard ATS caisson geometry, assembled by parallel teams along the corridor at productised pace, with indefinite operational life through the renewable tension element architecture.
+The same nation, building the same single HVDC line as a Multi-Modal Corridor, would deploy productised modular pylon segments from regional manufacturing factories, founded on standard ATS caisson geometry, assembled by parallel teams along the corridor at productised pace, with extended operational life through the inspectable, renewable tension element architecture.
 The HVDC line is the same line.
 The cost is lower, the schedule is shorter, the operational life is longer, and the corridor architecture includes structural provision for additional services — fibre, water, future technologies — to be added when and as the host nation requires, with no additional structural intervention.

 The proposition is not "consider whether you want a multi-modal corridor."
 It is: build any new continental infrastructure as a Multi-Modal Corridor, because the architecture delivers the immediate requirement at lower cost than the bespoke alternative, and includes future capacity at no additional structural cost.